 Starting over sixty years ago, Bigfoot has been an intriguing Humboldt, where Redwood Burl Inc. calls home, happening.
 Though legends of a Sasquatch date far back into the history of indigenous populations of North America, Bigfoot himself is a recent pop culture event.
-In this article, we’ll examine some of the history of Bigfoot, their ties to the redwoods, and share some of the more wild stories of the creature.
+In this article, we’ll examine some of the history of Bigfoot, their ties to the redwoods, and share some of the wild stories of the creature.

 Recent Bigfoot Developments

 Perhaps to your surprise, there are many prominent scientists who see the evidence for Bigfoot.
 One advocate for the investigation of Bigfoot, or any such creature, is Jane Goodall.
-She confessed to be “a romantic” on Bigfoot, stating that she is “sure they exist.”
+She confessed to being “a romantic” with Bigfoot, stating that she is “sure they exist.”
 A prominent scientist in the search for Bigfoot is Jeff Meldrum, of the University of Idaho.
 His academic work as an anthropologist largely focuses on footprints, and this lends itself to Bigfoot as the most compelling evidence for them are footprints.
 His book, Sasquatch: Legend Meets Science, focuses on the more evidence-based investigation of Bigfoot.

 Where is Bigfoot?

 Of course, the redwood forests of the northwest are the home of Bigfoot lore.
 From Bigfoot-themed stores and tourist stops, to active sightings and expeditions to discover a Bigfoot, it all started here and it continues here.
 Our company calls the redwood forests home, and we love the mystery and fun around Bigfoot as much as anyone could.
-In fact, we have a 9 foot tall Bigfoot carving at our Burlwood Gallery location in Redcrest.
+In fact, we have a 9-foot-tall Bigfoot carving at our Burlwood Gallery location in Redcrest.
 If you’re looking for a fun stop on your redwood journey, check out https://burlwood.com.

 However, the mystery of Bigfoot as a creature spreads beyond Humboldt County.
 There are sightings across the United States, with only about 1/3rd of all sightings recorded in the Pacific Northwest.
 The spread of the species is a big issue, as they would need a large population over a wide area to maintain their species.
 If they were just in the pacific northwest, then they could maintain a smaller population.
 That way, the rarity of sightings would make more sense.